The 2-1-1 / Crisis Hotline and Information Center of Pathways of Central Ohio offers confidential

 Report Archives updated monthly

-This report is designed to provide you with a few monthly statistics regarding requests received and services provided.
+This report is for Licking and Knox Counties and is designed to provide you with a few monthly statistics regarding requests received and services provided.
 We have also listed some other statistics, new agency information, and highlighted special programs/services available to our callers.
 We hope this report gives you some insight into what we do, who we serve, and what services are out there for our callers.